What Do Computer Network Support Specialist Do?

 Example of Computer Network Support Specialist Job Analyze, test, troubleshoot, and evaluate existing network systems, such as local area network (LAN), wide area network (WAN), and Internet systems or a segment of a network system.
 Perform network maintenance to ensure networks operate correctly with minimal interruption.

 - Identify the causes of networking problems, using diagnostic testing software and equipment.

 - Configure security settings or access permissions for groups or individuals.

 - Monitor industry websites or publications for information about patches, releases, viruses, or potential problem identification.

-Computer Network Support Specialist Skills
+What a Computer Network Support Specialist Should Know

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.